-Shopping wasn’t so exciting as it all kind of blurred together after a while.
-Shop after shop bargaining for the good price and then finding where the place was again that gave you the best price.
+Shopping wasn’t so exciting as it all blurred together after a while.
+Shop after shop, bargaining for the good price and then finding where the place was again that gave you the best price.
 All the places looked pretty much the same.

 Eventually, we bought 400 hackysacks, hundreds of ‘friendship bracelets’, 50 pairs of shorts, five dozen hippie hats, some beautiful huipiles, some vests made of old huipiles, little woven pouches, purses, and on and on. it all added up to ten bags of 50 to 100 lbs each!
-Mostly, we bought things we could wholesale for $5 and a few higher dollar items that were unusual.
-We decided that shipping it back to Maryland would be more expensive than if we took it there ourselves.
+Mostly, we bought things we could wholesale for $5 and a few higher-dollar items that were unusual.
+We decided that shipping it back to Maryland would be more expensive than taking it there ourselves.

 A Lucky Van for Sale!

-She asked for a fair price and it was in decent shape so the deal was made.
+She asked for a fair price, which was in decent shape, so the deal was made.
 All that had to happen was to send the title across the border in the dark of night to get it stamped that the transaction didn’t take place in Guatemala because they had a 50% tax.
-We found a lawyer who had ‘a service’ involving someone’s brother or cousin that was a border guard do all that for us, that took about a week as I remember.
+We found a lawyer who had ‘a service’ involving someone’s brother or cousin that was a border guard do all that for us.
+That took about a week, as I remember.